 Casa Myrna has an interest only note payable to the City of Boston's Department of Neighborhood Development in the amount of \$202,783.
-Interest of 3% is payable annually through April 2022, at which time any unpaid principal and interest are due.
+Interest of 3% is payable annually through April 2023, at which time any unpaid principal and interest are due.
 This note is secured by a first mortgage on land and a building which houses the Teen Parenting Program, located in Dorchester, MA.
-The balance of the note is classified as non-current debt in the accompanying Consolidated Statements of Financial Position.